 In a strong positional group, it can be easy for quality prospects to get drowned out.
 But Porter has the traits to potentially stand above.
 Where does he stand in the 2023 NFL Draft?

 As is the case with most Penn State prospects, Porter passes the eye test.
 He has a long, lean frame with excellent length.
-With his length, he can make receivers very uncomfortable in contact situations, as well as contend with tight ends in space.
+With his length — he measured in with 34″ arms at the NFL Combine — he can make receivers very uncomfortable in contact situations, as well as contend with tight ends in space.

 Porter has a very complete athletic profile for his size, but his brand of mobility is especially appealing at his size.
 Porter has excellent reactive athleticism.
 He can quickly exit his stance and open up his strides with little delay when responding to breaks.
 He’s also able to quickly throttle up and down in response to routes, and he rarely careens out of control.